aria2/aria2/doc/manual-src/en/aria2c.rst

   ``belongsTo``
     GID of a parent download.
 Some downloads are a part of another download.
-For example, if a file in Metalink has BitTorrent resource, the download of .torrent is a part of that file.
+For example, if a file in Metalink has BitTorrent resource, the download of ".torrent" is a part of that file.
 If this download has no parent, this key will not be included in the response.